Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 Screen shot Alphabetical list sub-menu

-When the macro plays, one of the first things it does is copy everything into a separate document window so that processing will not impact your current document.
+When the macro plays, one of the first things it does is to copy everything into a separate document window so that processing will not impact your current document.
 A small "Please Wait" dialog will appear to show the macro's progress.
 The final word list will appear in that separate document window so it can be saved for future use.
-(A summary of what was processed will appear above the words.)
+(A summary of what was processed will appear above the listed words.)

 Speed of processing